 Delivery room doctors and nurses are responsible for knowing when it is safest to deliver the baby via C-section.
 If the delivery happens too early or too late, various problems can occur.
 For example, when doctors delay a C-section for too long, it can deprive the fetus of oxygen, leading to brain damage.

-Moreover, health care providers who work in delivery rooms are responsible for performing safe C-sections, using the proper techniques and tools for a successful procedure.
+Moreover, healthcare providers who work in delivery rooms are responsible for performing safe C-sections, using the proper techniques and tools for a successful procedure.
 When providers do not perform C-sections properly, they could injure the baby, which might lead to long-term consequences.
+We handled a delayed C-section birth injury lawsuit filed in 2019 that was recently resolved in a confidential seven-figure settlement in July 2022.

 Insufficient Oxygen to the Baby’s Brain